The Sacrifice (The Vampire Diaries)

-"The Sacrifice" is the 10th episode of the second season of The CW television series, The Vampire Diaries and the 32nd episode of the series overall.
-It originally aired on December 2, 2010.
-The episode was written by Caroline Dries and directed by Ralph Hemecker.
+"The Sacrifice" is the tenth episode of the second season of the American supernatural teen drama television series The Vampire Diaries, and the 32nd of the series.
+It aired on The CW on December 2, 2010.
+The episode was written by supervising producer Caroline Dries and directed by Ralph Hemecker.

 Plot

 The episode starts with Elena (Nina Dobrev) hearing a noise in the middle of the night; she gets up to check what it is and runs into Alaric (Matt Davis) and Jenna (Sara Canning).
 The three of them start talking while Jonas (Randy J. Goodwin), who is in the house, gets into Elena's bedroom and steals some of Elena's personal items.
 Jonas manages to get out before Elena sees him.

 Stefan (Paul Wesley) and Damon (Ian Somerhalder) go to see Katherine at the tomb and ask for the moonstone.
 Katherine refuses to give it to them unless they get a witch to get her out of the tomb with the promise that she'll leave Mystic Falls and never come back.
 The brothers go to Elena's house to inform her about their plan: de-spell the moonstone so Klaus will not be able to use it to break the curse.
 They just need Bonnie (Kat Graham) to drop the spell for a few moments so they can get into the tomb and get the moonstone from Katherine.
 Elena does not agree with their plan because Klaus will get there and kill them all.

 Bonnie and Luka (Bryton James) talk and Bonnie tells him about the nosebleeds she has and he informs her that is because she is doing too much magic.
 He also introduces her to a new "trick" where witches can channel their energy to other witches and they switch personal items to show her how it's done.
 Jeremy (Steven R. McQueen) arrives and Luka goes, without returning Bonnie's bracelet to her and not taking his tags back.

 Elena gets to the Salvatore house to speak with Rose (Lauren Cohan) and she asks her to take her to Slater (Trevor Peterson) so she can find out more about the moonstone.
 Rose refuses to do it but she changes her mind when Elena promises her that she knows a witch that can make her a daylight ring.
 They arrive at Slater's apartment only to find him dead.
 Elena tries to get into his computer to find the info she needs but cannot gets past the security password.
 They hear a noise and discover that Slater's girlfriend Alice (Bree Condon) is hiding in the closet crying.